turingschool-examples/introductory-static-site/README.md

 }
 ```

 We're almost done, but our link has the CTA button styles because we applied them to all `<a>` tags.
-We don't want that style of link here in our footer.
-A better, more reusable solution would be to apply to CTA button styles to a class.
+We don't want our link styled that way here in our footer.
+A better, more reusable solution would be to apply CTA button styles to a class.
 This will allow us to put that class on `<a>` tags that we want to be styled as buttons, and have another class for basic link styles that we can use in our footer.

 Let's do a little refactoring of our CSS.